umair-azam/Challenge_Task/Mission-Logs.md

 Default output format [None]: json
 ```

 * Remaining Steps also include in [Readme.md](Readme.md) which is dockerization and deploymemnt of our mission.

-I have given such important points which is not mentioned in Read me file.
+## Guide for Future Space Engineers

+* Using the Terraform Script

+1. Set up AWS credentials with appropriate permissions.
+2. Install Terraform on your local machine.
+3. Clone the mission control center repository.
+4. Navigate to the directory containing the Terraform script.
+5. Update the desired region, VPC settings, and other variables in the script.
+6. Run terraform init to initialize the Terraform project.
+7. Run terraform apply to create the VPC, EKS cluster, and other resources.
+8. Once the deployment is successful, the outpost coordinates (kubeconfig) will be provided in the Terraform output.

-## Deploy the Space Beacon using the Helm chart:
+* Deploy the Space Beacon using the Helm chart:

 1. Ensure you have the following prerequisites:
 ```